carp3-noctem/eu.carp3-noctem.enigma2/README.md

 - then (Action) Cards:
   - Volume: Increase Volume by x Times, decrease Volume by x Times
-  - Messages: Support of Messages
-  - Commands: Send of Command ID's

 ## For Supported Devices check the following